Zephilinox/Bean/README.md

 *Removed XGM Mod Options, useless and no known new version.

-*May remove Mod Merger for 0.1+, it serves no purpose right now.
+*Removed Mod Merger

-*Deathcam by kt0, modified by MadVader, Xenoargh and me.
+*Deathcam by me, based on MadVader's

 *Sort Parties by Level, by Rubik.